 Lindsay Tomlinson OBE and Sarah Tomlinson Founding Sponsors

 David completed his training at the Royal Ballet School before joining Sadler's Wells Royal Ballet.
 He was an outstanding character dancer, noted for the title role in Petrushka, and Alain and Widow Simone in La Fille mal gardée.
 Peter Wright encouraged his desire to choreograph and his first professional piece, The Outsider, was created soon after.
 From 1986 to 1993 David moved from resident choreographer for Sadler's Wells Royal Ballet to the same post at Covent Garden.
 From 1993 he worked freelance, creating ballets around the world.
-In 1995 he was appointed Director of Birmingham Royal Ballet and from 2010 took on the additional role of Artistic Director of the National Ballet of Japan.
+In 1995 he was appointed Director of Birmingham Royal Ballet and between 2010 - 2014 took on the additional role of Artistic Director of the National Ballet of Japan.
+He retired as Director of Birmingham Royal Ballet in June 2019.
 His works range from one-act pieces such as the early gently elegaic Flowers of the Forest, the exquisitely classical Tombeaux, the poignant 'Still Life' at the Penguin Cafe' and his varied jazz-based pieces, including The Shakespeare Suite and The Orpheus Suite, through witty reworkings of Hobson's Choice and Cyrano, to the powerfully dramatic, such as Edward II, and fairytale fantasies such as Beauty and the Beast, Cinderella (2010; BBC Christmas ballet that year) and The Prince of the Pagodas.
-He was appointed a CBE in 2001.
+He was appointed a CBE in 2001 and knighted in the 2020 New Year Honours.
 David joined the Foundation's Board of Trustees in 2012.

 Dame Monica Mason DBE